pietrofranceschi/Data_exploration/PCA_demo.md

 The scoreplot gives only “half” of the infos resulting from the PCA, in fact it shows only the position of the individuals.
-In real life applications, however, we are also interested in the contribution of the old variables to the PCs.
+In real life applications, however, we are also interested in the contribution of the variables we actually measured to the PCs.
 This is the content of the loadingsplot

 ``` r
 fviz_pca_var(irisPCA, col.var="contrib",